JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 Perfect!
 Let me update the root endpoint to redirect to the book:

-Now update the root endpoint:

-Let me check with -L to follow redirects:

-Perfect! ✅ Now the root path shows the ebook!

 ✅ **Root path now shows the ebook**
 - `http://localhost:8001/` → Redirects to `/api/book`